NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

 publisher: CodeAndWave
 ---

 Lambda expression is mainly used in functional programming such as Kotlin.
 I never plan to learn Java 8 Lambda before as I thought android won't support it.
 Everything change until I found a library for android that gives you the power to use Lambda.
 I must admit learning Lambda was quite hard.
 It takes time to get used to syntax especially for someone who is used to object oriented programming.
 Hopefully this guide will help you understand the basics of Lambda in Java 8.
-Let's get started.

 Before we start.
 Let's ask the question:

 ### Why do we need to learn lambda?
 Well for one, it is mainly used in functional programming like kotlin.
 So, for anyone wants to learn kotlin or any other functional programming, learning lambda is a must.
-The other reason is that, you could type less code but still had the same code logic as the other programmer who doesn't use lambda on his/her code.
+The other reason is, you could type less code but still had the same code logic as the other programmer who doesn't use lambda on his/her code.
 We programmers are naturally lazy (*admit it!*).
 It is the main reason why we automate things.
 This typing less code is one of the reason why I  like lambda.

 ### Lambda Syntax
 Take a look at this code